icon icon icon icon icon icon icon

 The importance of SOMGEP-T

-Research from the Somali Girls’ Education Promotion Programme allows CARE to map the factors that affect marginalized girls’ learning, their transitions to new education levels, and how these factors change over time as girls growr.
-CARE’s program also tracks “hidden issues” affecting marginalized girls, such as adolescent migration and mental health issues, and how those issues are influencing education outcomes.
-Program data is shared with the Ministries of Education of Somaliland, Puntland, and Galmudug, helping sector development programs address issues affecting girls’ education in-country.
+Research from the Somali Girls’ Education Promotion Program allowed CARE to map the factors that affect children’s learning, their transitions to new education levels, and how these factors change over time as they grow up to be adults.
+CARE’s program also tracked migration and how it influences education outcomes.
+The research data was shared with the Ministries of Education of Somaliland, Puntland, and Galmudug, helping to design sector development programs address issues affecting children’s education in-country.

 Resources